Frequently Asked Questions

 It depends on the source of funding.
 Awards and research stipends (payments from your supervisor’s operating grants) are paid through different processes.
 You should discuss stipend payment with your supervisor.

-Am I eligible for the IMS Entrance Award?
+Am I eligible for an IMS Entrance Award?

 Can my supervisor use the IMS Entrance Award toward my minimum stipend amount?